coletta1/VAIL/README.md

 #### Day 3 (February 10th, 2021):

 ##### What are “Tensors” and what are they used for in Machine Learning?
+Tensors are multidimensional arrays that are generalizations of vecotrs matrixes etc. They are used to store data for ML and can be manipulated with various mathematical operations.

 ##### What did you notice about the computations that you ran in the TensorFlow programs (i.e. interactive models) in the tutorial?
+I noticed that a lot of the math is hidden behind tensorflow so if you're not careful, you might not actually know what you're doing.
 ***

 #### Day 4 (February 11th, 2021): WHAT IS DEEP LEARNING?